rago89/hand-and-paw-angular/api/README.md

 ### Delete Animal

-Remove an animal of the dataBase.
+Remove the animal "id" in the `registeredAnimals` property, and deletes the animal in Animal collection

 > To use this route, you must register and then login.
 Once logged in, in Postman you need to put in the header section as key **Cookie** and value **Token receive in postman** [for more info about cookies here](https://learning.postman.com/docs/sending-requests/cookies/) where **token** is the code that you are going to receive as response once you are logged in.